+ Valor + M'onel

 Though suffering from the effects of the lead poisoning — Valor somehow found a way to liberate scores of Dominion test subjects helped them colonize new home worlds.
 It is unclear when this occurred.
 Many 30th century cultures revered Lar Gand as the "father" of their worlds.

-The letter column of Valor #4 contains a detailed history of Lar Gand up through the start of the Valor series.
+NOTES: The letter column of Valor #4 contains a detailed history of Lar Gand up through the start of the Valor series.

 In the timeline that included Earth-247, Lar Gand also went on to be rescued from the Phantom Zone by the Legion of Super-Heroes…